murray-phn/help.phnexchange/src/phns/reports.md

-# Reports

-The Reports sections contain consolidated global reports for your PHN.
-The PIP QI dashboard displays and list of practices which are compliant or non-compliant for the quarter.

-It is the individual Business Partner (staff member) for each practice who is responsible for following up with non-compliant practices to identify the issues and to ensure data is shared by the practice in the quarter.
+The Reports section of the **PHN Admin** dashboard contains aggregated global reports for PHNs.

-## PIP QI Report
+## PIP QI

-The dashboard draws information from the GP profile within PHN Exchange.
-This information is updated and kept current by the practice as they login to their GP Data Report.

-This information is used in each PHN's report to the Department to enable PIP QI payments to the Practice.
+Information for the PIP QI Report comes from each practices **Practice Profile** and also from their extracted data submissions.

-It is crucial that this information is correct.
-You may need to work with your practice to ensure their profile information is accurate.
+It is crucial that this information is correct, Partner PHNs may need to work with their General practices ensure that their **Practice Profile** information is correct.

+### Features:

+- Displays a list of practices which are compliant or non-compliant for selected quarters.
+- An exportable CSV file which can be given to Department of Health as a PIP QI submission.
+- An exportable CSV file containing a list of PIP QI compliant practices.
+- An exportable CSV file containing a list of Non PIP compliant practices and listings of reasons why.